cloudedbats/cloudedbats/README.md

 - Course: https://www.coursera.org/specializations/gcp-data-machine-learning

 - Book: "Data Science on the Google Cloud Platform" by Valliappa Lakshmanan.
-(Will be published in January 2018).
+(Will be published in January 2018.
+Mainly the same content as in the Coursera/Google course.).

 CloudedBats source code, etc.: https://github.com/cloudedbats/cloudedbats_cloud